guido57/LoRa_APRS_Tracker_portal/readme.md

 <img src="images/larger_GPS_antenna.png" width="400">

-## ...
-Or you can build your own board
+## ... or you can build your own board
 <table>
   <tr>
     <td>